jcs-instructor/mobtimer/CONTRIBUTING.md

    - Refresh by doing one of the following:
      - Click on the "Reload Required" button if it appears, or
      - Click the refresh button at the very top of the list of Extensions in VSCode (in left panel)
+4. Inspect value of REACT_APP_DEPLOYED_WEBSOCKET_URL in .env file located in the mobtimer-vscode directory.
+This should point to the deployed version of the extension.
-4. Optional: Increment version in the mobtimer-vscode/package.json by running `npm version`
+5. Optional: Increment version in the mobtimer-vscode/package.json by running `npm version`
-5. From terminal:
+6. From terminal:
 ```
 vsce package
 ```
-6. To find out the name of the file produced by the previous step:
+7. To find out the name of the file produced by the previous step:
 ```
 ls *.vsix
 ```

-7. To install in your vscode, from terminal:
+8. To install in your vscode, from terminal:

 ```
      code --install-extension <file name>.vsix
 ```
-8. See [reminders](reminders.md) **Start of session** for how to start VSCode
+9. See [reminders](reminders.md) **Start of session** for how to start VSCode
-9. To install in vscode on other machines, copy the vsix file to a directory, and then follow instructions in the previous step.
+10. To install in vscode on other machines, copy the vsix file to a directory, and then follow instructions in the previous step.

 ## Publish extension